AWG Self-Esteem Readings

 My hyper-empathy has some effects on my self-esteem

 Like many of the high-masking, I have hyper-empathy.
 If I'm talking to someone, whether in person, in a video call, on the phone, by text message, email, or on an internet forum, I'm sensitive to what tone, word choice, and body language mean for the person's feelings.
-And, because I myself have struggled much in life with many kinds of challenging feelings, I can easily, often times too easily, find myself standing in the other person's emotional shoes.
+And because I myself have struggled much in life with many kinds of challenging feelings, I can easily find myself standing in the other person's emotional shoes.

 I've known this about myself for a while.
 But recently, working on Step 9 and examining the idea of connection between myself, other individuals, and communities made me realize that my hyper-empathy has some effects on my self-esteem.

-First of all, the fact that I'm picking up so much information on other people's feelings while other people aren't makes me feel out of step with others.
+First of all, the simple fact that I pick up so much information on other people's feelings, while not everyone else does, makes me feel out of step with others.

-Second, I'm often not in a position to do anything about the information I'm picking up, which makes me feel helpless, like I'm not creative enough, or I'm letting the other person down (when they haven't even asked me for anything to begin with!)
+Third, I'm often not in a position to do anything about the information I'm picking up, which makes me feel helpless, like I'm not creative enough, or I'm letting the other person down (even when they haven't asked me for help.)

 Share questions: